kirstin/kirstinheidler.co.uk/pages/prices-and-packages.md

 [_Schedule a free consultation_](#contact)

-## financial transparency and gift economy
+---

+# Financial Transparency and Gift Economy
 I love what I do and I love helping people.
 At the same time I need to feed my family, pay our living expenses and the expenses for running my business.
 That is why I'm asking for money.

 This section is meant to make transparent the money I need each month as well as how much I have received.
 When I receive more than I need to meet immediate needs, I can give more of my work for lower prices or free, to those who have little financial resources.